 The loss of GABA and choline-producing cells in the striatum leads to a predominance of impulses triggered by dopamine.
 The symptoms can be tics in form of muscle twitching, changing of the psyche, and even dementia.
 The movements of patients suffering from Huntington’s disease are fast and not rhythmical and they increase in case of excitement or intending movement.

 Athetosis is characterized by slow, stereotypical, vermicular movements of the extremities, which can result in abnormal joint positions.

-This movement disorder manifests in case of malfunctioning of the subthalamic nucleus as fast, skidding movements with sudden onset..
+This movement disorder manifests in case of malfunctioning of the subthalamic nucleus.
+It is a fast, skidding movement with sudden onset.

 Diseases of the motor cortex

 Apoplexy = Stroke

 Lesions of the corticospinal tract (= pyramidal tract) in the area of the internal capsule due to, e.g., bleedings lead to paralyses.
 During the acute stage, loose paralyses of the contralateral side of the body are common, which turn into spastic paralyses in the further process and are characterized by pathological reflexes.

 The pyramidal fibers in the internal capsule are arranged topographically, and therefore, depending on the position of damage, different muscle groups can be affected by the paralysis (hemiplegia of the arms or legs).
 As the motor neurons remain intact, there is no atrophy of the muscles.
 Fine motor skills are impaired and muscle strength is reduced because the internal capsule conducts also fibers to the brain stem and the cerebellum.

 The correct answers can be found below the references.